Holding power accountable

 The Sunshine Law allows for the public to know what our government is doing, when it is meeting, and what it is discussing.
 Government cannot be allowed to operate in the dark, especially in this unprecedented moment.
 Suspending the Sunshine Law and shredding of our democratic values cannot be justified in the name of public health.

-In response, Common Cause Hawaii:
+In response to the suspension, Common Cause Hawaii:

 - Sent a letter along with over 40 other coalition partners and individuals, to Governor Ige, asking him to rescind his order suspending the Sunshine Law during the COVID crisis.
 The Governor issued a responsive letter.
-Efforts are underway through the Hawaii Attorney General’s Office to negotiate guidelines and best practices that government boards and agencies are to follow to comport with the Sunshine Law during these times of crisis.

 - Common Cause Hawaii with the Grassroot Institute of Hawaii and the Civil Beat Law Center for the Public Interest penned an OpEd in the Honolulu Star-Advertiser calling for open government.